-- 6. High Voltage Transformers and Sectionalizing Cabinets: - a) The high voltage equipment shall not be enclosed in any manner which will restrict the dissipation of heat.
+6. High Voltage Transformers and Sectionalizing Cabinets:

+a) The high voltage equipment shall not be enclosed in any manner which will restrict the dissipation of heat.
 A ten foot (10') minimum clearance and access must be maintained in front of the cabinet door.
 A two-foot (2') clearance should be maintained on all other sides of the equipment.
 Fences or landscaping installed within this clearance will be removed at the Customer's expense should servicing be required.
-See Attached Figures of this Policy. - b) Additionally, overhead service wire length has a maximum length of one hundred twenty-five feet (125').
+See Attached Figures of this Policy.

+b) Additionally, overhead service wire length has a maximum length of one hundred twenty-five feet (125').

-E. Multi-Family Service Requirements
+E. Multi-Family and Single Family Attached Service Requirements

-- 1. Conduits and conductors used to service the building will be determined by IFP for Residential only (up to two units with a meter pack).
+1. Conduits and conductors used to service the building will be determined by IFP for Residential only (up to two (2) -units sharing a meter pack or individual service to each unit with meter attached to the individual unit).
 For Commercial applications (three units or more with a meter pack) conduits and conductors will be determined and provided by the Contractor/Customer.
 See Section III for trenching and conduit requirements.
 Secondary conductor(s) will be terminated at one (1) point Customer's premises (i.e., main breaker, disconnect or similar tap point).
-IFP's conductor(s) shall not be used as a bus in gutters, etc. - 2.
-A Contractor / Developer can install a meter pack as an alternative to individual meters on individual walls.
+IFP's conductor(s) shall not be used as a bus in gutters, etc.

+2. A Contractor / Developer can install a meter pack as an alternative to individual meters on individual walls.
 Conduits and conductors can penetrate the firewall on Single Family Attached dwellings (see building regulations and coordinate with Building Department).
-Easements and agreements will need to be in place between each Property Owner / Home owner's association.
-Contractor / Owner shall communicate to IFP the type of construction when requesting approval. - 3.
-Line extension fees are based on occupancy and will be established by Council Resolution.
+Easements and agreements will need to be in place between each Property Owner / Homeowner's association.
+Contractor / Owner shall communicate to IFP the type of construction when requesting approval.

+3. Line extension fees are based on occupancy and will be established by Council Resolution.
 Multi-Family Housing line extension fees are only applicable when there is a meter pack of three (3) or more units.